-If you are applying for a place in reception class commencing September 2020 and live in Cornwall you should complete Cornwall Council's Common Application Form, available electronically from Cornwall Council or in paper form in their reception class prospectus
+If you are applying for a place in reception class commencing September 2021 and live in Cornwall you should complete Cornwall Council's Common Application Form, available electronically from www.cornwall.gov.uk/admissions.
+If you need help completing the form, please contact the School Admissions team on 0300 1234 101.